nus-cs2113-AY2223S2/ip/docs/README.md

 <br/>

 ### Delete a task: `delete`
-Deletes a specific task in the task list.<p>
+Deletes a specific task in the task list.<br/>
 Format: `delete TASK_NUMBER`
 - `TASK_NUMBER` accepts positive integer from 1 to N (the number of tasks in the list)
 - The task number refers to the index number shown in the displayed `list`